swagger-akka-http/swagger-pekko-http/README.md

 ## Adding Swagger Annotations

-Akka-Http routing works by concatenating various routes, built up by directives, to produce an api.
+Apache Pekko Http routing works by concatenating various routes, built up by directives, to produce an api.
 The [routing dsl](https://doc.akka.io/docs/akka-http/current/scala/http/introduction.html#routing-dsl-for-http-servers) is an elegant way to describe an api and differs from the more common class and method approach of other frameworks.
-But because Swagger's annotation library requires classes, methods and fields to describe an Api, one may find it difficult to annotate a akka-http routing application.
+But because Swagger's annotation library requires classes, methods and fields to describe an Api, one may find it difficult to annotate a pekko-http routing application.

-A simple solution is to break apart a akka-http routing application into various resource traits, with methods for specific api operations, joined by route concatentation into a route property.
+A simple solution is to break apart a pekko-http routing application into various resource traits, with methods for specific api operations, joined by route concatentation into a route property.
 These traits with can then be joined together by their own route properties into a complete api.
 Despite losing the completeness of an entire api the result is a more modular application with a succint resource list.
 The balance is up to the developer but for a reasonably-sized applicaiton organizing routes across various traits is probably a good idea.

 With this structure you can apply `@Api` annotations to these individual traits and `@ApiOperation` annotations to methods.